ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/salet-reast-mix.jpg" style="max-height:40vh; width:auto;"/><br>

-The histogram above shows the score distribution when using the optimal Wordle strategy starting with `SALET` (score of 7920) on the first 1158 words in the permutation, and using the second best strategy starting with `REAST` (score of 7923) on the remaining 1157 words.
+The histogram above shows the score distribution when using the optimal Wordle strategy starting with `SALET` (score of 7920) on half of the words in the permutation, and using the second best strategy starting with `REAST` (score of 7923) on the other half.
 Variance comes from the fact that each strategy has its own strengths and weaknesses.
 For example:
 * `SALET` solves `SAUTE` in 2 guesses, while `REAST` solves it in 4.
 * `REAST` solves `ROUTE` in 2 guesses, while `SALET` solves it in 4.